 Stay positive.

 People going through tough times are wrestling with all sorts of doubt, uncertainty and fear.
 Help them through that by being a positive influence.
 During my first month-long stay at Princess Margaret, I hit a wall and was feeling pretty low.
 Early one morning, before breakfast had even arrived, I got a knock at my door and a co-worker of mine poked his head in the room.
 At first I was annoyed at the early morning and unscheduled pop-in.
-I was still in my gotchies after all.
+I was still in my undies after all.

 But then we got chatting about his dad, who was also in the hospital undergoing a similar treatment as me.
 The nonchalant and positive way he talked about his dad’s procedures, and the confidence he had that everything was going to be all right, filled me with renewed hope and optimism about my own chances.
 It ended up being just the wake-up call I needed.

 Enthusiasm and positive energy are contagious and can help keep your loved one from getting too low.
-That doesn’t mean being the “everything-is-sunshine-and-unicorns” person that people want to slap.
+That doesn’t mean being the “everything is sunshine and unicorns” person that people want to slap.
 It just means offering encouragement instead of discouragement, optimism instead of pessimism and constructive feedback instead of harsh criticism.

 Get creative.

-If you’re looking for ways to help someone overcome an obstacle, get creative.
+So if you’re looking for ways to help someone overcome an obstacle, get creative.
 Send a fun e-card.
 Film a video of friends giving encouraging shout-outs.
 Bake a good-luck cake.
 Plaster their bedroom with motivational quotes.
 Host a pasta dinner fundraiser.

 Distract them.

 Everybody needs to come up for air once in a while.
-It might seem counterintuitive, but taking a buddy out for a few beers when they’re completely buried with work may be the best thing for them to reduce the stress of the situation.
+It might seem counterintuitive, but taking a buddy out for a coffee when they’re completely buried with work may be the best thing for them to reduce the stress of the situation.
 Just remember: It’s a fine line between distraction and disruption, so tread carefully.

 Rally around a cause.